Lorain County Free-Net Chapel

 The old is in the New explained.

-During the dark ages the manuscripts were protected and copied by monks and other holy men who regarded them as sacred.
+During the dark ages, the manuscripts were protected and copied by monks and other holy men who regarded them as sacred.
 Early church fathers established the canon of scripture.
-With the dawn of the reformation period these scriptures began to be translated into the languages of the common people.
+With the dawn of the reformation period, these scriptures began to be translated into the languages of the common people.
 The invention of the printing press contributed to the distribution of the Bible, and the great spiritual awakening resulted from it.

-The fact that it has endured the test of time, and the rise and f all of kingdoms and nations, and is still considered the greatest literary work of all times continues to attest to its authenticity.
+The fact that it has endured the test of time and the rise and fall of kingdoms and nations, and is still considered the greatest literary work of all times, continues to attest to its authenticity.

 Additional Resources

-Copyright © 2006 - The Lorain County Free-Net Chapel
+Copyright © 2008 - The Lorain County Free-Net Chapel

 North Central Ohio, U.S.A.

-Home of David Wilkerson's World Challenge Pulpit Series Multilingual Web Site
+Home of David Wilkerson's Times Square Church Pulpit Series Multilingual Web Site

 TOP OF PAGE